CheeseBear99/RightHandRuleSolverTI84CALC/README.md

 This solves the equations for your missing variable, and provides you with the proper direction.

+**IMPORTANT: MAKE SURE YOU READ THE OUTPUT ANSWERS PROPERLY AS THEY ARE IN SCIENTIFIC NOTATION.
+YOU MIGHT GET SOMETHING LIKE 5.200E1 WHICH IS ACTUALLY 52.
+BECAUSE IT MEANS 5.2 * 10^1. **

 **INSTALLATION STEPS:**

 1) Download the binary "RHRSolvr.8xp" file of this program from the releases section of this repository or click this link to take you there: